asticode/go-astilectron-bundler/README.md

 }
 ```

-All paths must be relative to the `resources` folder.
+All paths must be relative to the `resources` folder except if you provide a `dir` option (a path relative to the `resources` folder) in which case it will be relative to that path.

 ## Custom paths